Death of Dale Earnhardt: Safety improvements

 After the accident, there were several safety improvements made in the sport of stock car racing.

 In response to the speculation about the broken lap belt in Earnhardt's car, many teams migrated from traditional five to six-point safety harnesses.

-Following the extensive investigation into Earnhardt's death, results from which were released on August 21, 2001, NASCAR did not make any immediate changes regarding use of the HANS device.
+Following the investigation into Earnhardt's death, results of which were released on August 21, 2001, NASCAR did not make any immediate changes regarding use of the HANS device.
 NASCAR president Mike Helton stated, "We are still not going to react for the sake of reacting."
 However, NASCAR did wish to "encourage their use".
 Most drivers had already begun to act voluntarily to wear the devices.
 Two days before the report was released, 41 out of 43 drivers were wearing them at the Pepsi 400 by Meijer at Michigan International Speedway.

-On October 4, 2001, in an ARCA race being held in conjunction with the fall NASCAR racing weekend at the Charlotte Motor Speedway, Blaise Alexander was killed in a two-car incident while battling for the lead in the final laps of the race.
-Ironically, the other driver racing with Alexander for the lead was Earnhardt's oldest son Kerry Earnhardt.
-Earnhardt's car flipped on its roof after Alexander went into the wall, but he was in the lead when the race was halted with four laps to go.
-Due to carnage of the accident, the race was never restarted, so Earnhardt, who was not injured, was declared the winner.
 NASCAR mandated use of the HANS or Hutchens device in its top three series on October 17, 2001, with the Hutchens device being phased out in 2005, leaving only the HANS device.

 In addition to head and neck restraints, NASCAR began requiring the use of SAFER barriers at race tracks in which its top touring series compete.
-The soft walls feature foam and move slightly upon impact, dissipating energy and resulting in less force being exerted on the driver during an impact.

 Soon after Earnhardt's death, NASCAR began developing the Car of Tomorrow (CoT), which was used in competition in the NASCAR Cup Series until it was replaced by the so-called "Gen 6" car for the 2013 season.
 The design of the CoT incorporated the result of research conducted in the aftermath of Earnhardt's death.
-All of the safety improvements from the CoT remain in the Gen 6 design (which have been credited to have saved Ryan Newman after he suffered a last-lap crash at the 2020 running of the event), as well in its successor, the Next Gen car, which debuted in 2022.
+All of the safety improvements from the CoT remain in the Gen 6 design (which have been credited as having saved Ryan Newman's life after he suffered a last-lap crash during the 2020 Daytona 500).